simonliuxrex/migration-demo/README.md

 ## Limitations
 1. Synchronous migration
-  - Will take a long time if you are using shards.
+  - Could take a long time if you are using shards on production.
 2. `rails db:schema:dump` will not dump procedures or functions.

 ## Things to lookout for
-1. Always take a db snapshot before migration.
+1. Always take a db snapshot before performing a production schema migration.
-2. Have a rough idea of how much time each migration will take.
+2. Have a rough idea of how much time each migration will take, prior to migration.
   - You can measure migration time by using recent snapshots.
 3. Do not modify past migration on production branch.
 4. Rollback/forward only for development.